Mass shootings and violence leave dead and injured across the US this weekend

 Authorities were dispatched shortly after midnight in Carson, California, south of Los Angeles, KABC-TV reported.

-The victims range in age from 16 to 24, the Los Angeles County Sheriff’s Department said in a statement.
-They were taken to hospitals and two were listed in critical condition, the statement said.
+The victims range in age from 16 to 24, the Los Angeles County Sheriff’s Department said.

-Authorities said they found another 16-year-old boy with a gunshot wound when they responded to a call about a vehicle that crashed into a wall nearby.

 BALTIMORE